Artist Statement/ About Me

 Materialsmithing

-Since 2009, I have called my work Materialsmithing: It’s an ongoing search for ideas and feelings about how to communicate what relationships I see or sense between whatever raw materials lie before me.
-My practice is a hybrid of techniques and Materials common to craft, plus Metalsmithing, the method I most often use to create jewelry objects.
+I call my work process Materialsmithing: An ongoing search for how to communicate ideas about the relationships I see or sense between whatever raw materials lie before me.
+Since 2009, my practice has been a hybrid of techniques and Materials common to handcraft, plus Metalsmithing, the method I most often employ to create jewelry objects.

 I am happy to work in whatever way the objects at hand lead me to go, and I am most satisfied when I have created jewelry that passes beyond the traditionally expected gemstone and precious metal.